 This app was created for instructional purposes using a publicly available web map featured in Esri's Living Atlas of the World.

 - For Credits (Attribution), click Edit, type Esri, Living Atlas, and click Save.

 You've finished configuring your app and updating the item details.
 Now you can send your business partners an email with a link to your app.

 - Under URL, click the Copy button to copy the app's URL to your computer's clipboard.
 Paste the URL into an email.

 After only 20 minutes working in ArcGIS Online, you've created a configurable app to present your findings and recommendations to your business partners.
 What's next?

 Explore ArcGIS Online on your own and discover what else is possible.
 A few ideas are as follows:

 - Find other publicly available maps in Living Atlas and use them to create map-based apps.

 - Explore the configurable app gallery and try other app templates that interest you.

-- Learn more about creating apps using the following resources: Get started with apps, Choose a configurable app, and Create apps from maps.
+- Learn more about creating apps using the following resources: Get started with apps and Create apps from maps.